TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-As we know, when we can control the `output`, there is a lot of `vulnerabilities` to test.
+As we know, being able to control the `output`, open the door to several types of `vulnerabilities`.

-So we proceed to intercept the request with `Burp Suite`:
+So, we intercept the request using `Burp Suite`:

 <br />